iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

       strategy:
         # this experiment will perform a canary test
         testingPattern: Canary
+        deploymentPattern: Progressive
         actions:
-          start: # run a sequence of tasks at the start of the experiment
+          start: # run the following sequence of tasks at the start of the experiment
           - task: knative/init-experiment
           finish: # run the following sequence of tasks at the end of the experiment
           - task: common/exec # promote the winning version